 How do you advertise your business?

-I don’t advertise but view FB and my blog as marketing and advertising.
+I don’t advertise but view FB, Instagram and my blog as marketing and advertising.
 The majority of my business now comes word of mouth although SEO for Photographers is an essential skill to have!

 Do you think a digital copy or printed copy of a portfolio is better?